dj007/dj007.github.io/index.md

-# Welcome to my Homepage
+# Welcome to my Homepage :sunglasses:

 You may reach me at amjad at amjadrikabi dot com.